EttusResearch/uhd/host/docs/dboards.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 SBX Series
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The SBX Series boards have 2 quadrature subdevices, one transmit, one receive.
+The SBX Series boards have 2 quadrature frontends, one transmit, one receive.
 Transmit and Receive default to direct conversion but can be used in low IF mode through lo_offset in uhd::tune_request_t